this place is the easiest place to set up meetings but the hardest place to get a decisionanon

-I bet you can recall endless meetings that have been a complete waste of time.
+I bet you can recall endless meetings that have been a complete waste of your time.

-Well, here are 5 simple ways to make meetings more productive, that you can put into place immediately.
+Well, here are 5 Simple Ways to Make Meetings More Successful, that you can put into place immediately.

-We have all been taught to prepare well, to make sure we have the right information in meetings.
-But how do you prepare yourself for meetings?
+We have all been taught to prepare well, to make sure we have the right information for the meetings we attend.
+But how do you prepare yourself for these times?

 3. Engage with Conflict

-A key role of the chair in any meeting is to mine disagreements, surface them and deal with them.
+A key role of the chair is to mine disagreements, surface them and deal with them.

 5. Keep on Track

-It’s so vital to keep on track by making sure debates, discussions and conversations are relevant to the meeting’s purpose.
-Oh…and never over run!
+It’s so vital to keep on track by making sure debates, discussions and conversations are relevant to the purpose that’s been set.

 - what does your team say about the meetings you chair?